Experience nature on a whole new level

 Join our 'ohana (family) at Oahu's only east-side lū'au as we take you on a voyage through Polynesia for an unforgettable evening of traditional music, dance, and cuisine where the Ko'olau mountain meets the moana.

-From a waist deep platform, participants touch and observe the dolphins while they swim right in front of them and perform high-energy behaviors.
-Dolphins play, kiss and may even “hula dance” with the guests!
+From a waist deep platform, participants touch and observe dolphins while they swim right in front of them and perform high-energy behaviors.
+Dolphins swim up to and may even “hula dance” with the guests!
 Photos with your dolphin are available for purchase weather permitting.View Details

 Swim with sharks and rays!
 Guests swim in a special lagoon and meet these curious animals face-to-face as they glide through the water.
-Guests have the opportunity swim with and touch the rays.
-These graceful marine animals, and everything else in this lagoon, is gentle and friendly.
+Explore what a ray feels like, these graceful marine animals, and everything else in this lagoon, is gentle and friendly.
 This program is great for families.View Details

 Located at the Dolphin Lagoon, relax in our shaded, open-air theatre and be introduced to some of our amazing dolphins.
 Come with us on a wayfinding journey through island-style stories with an all-new musical score.
 The show is educational and engaging.
 Afterwards, you can feed the dolphins!

 Show times are 12:15 PM and 3:30 PM.
 Times are subject to change.
 Questions?
 Call (808) 259-2500.